Devanm15/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, single-page Twitter clone, that allows users to post tweets and have the posts updated in real time.
+Posts come stamped with the clients username, name and their choosen avatar.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+##Screenshots

 ## Getting Started